prongbang/csvx/README.md

 ## Define struct for Parse

-Add `field` for mapping in cav header
+Add `field` for mapping in csv header

 ```go
 type Struct struct {